gggliuye/VIO/docs/ServerLocalization/CloudMatch.rst

 .. image:: images/sg_succeed.png
   :align: center

-We could observe that there is nosie both in the keyframe images and the depth data (both result from the moving objects shown in the view).
+We could observe that there exists nosie both in the keyframe images and the depth data (both result from the moving objects shown in the view).
 Generally, our pipeline could offer a quite satisfying result.
 While when there is a vast view point changement (the last row), the pose estimation may be less accurate.